jgndev/jgndev/README.md

 Building Software that solves interesting problems is my dream job.

-I love to learn something new and to build cool things.
+I love to learn something new and build cool things.
 I'm currently focused on Data Structures and Algothrims, .NET, and exploring Design & UI/UX.

 My 🔥 hot take 🔥 for 2023 is that either WASM, or AR/VR are the things to be learning 🚀